jason-ehrlicher/Module-9/README.md

 - via the query - eg. GET http://localhost:8080/api/users?page=1
 - via the params - eg. PUT http://localhost:8080/api/users/1234

+- *Exercise 4 is in the folder titled "mySQLBlog"*

 ## Exercise 5 (Slide 61):

 Using the guide at https://socket.io/get-started/chat as a helper, try to implement a basic chat app which includes one of their suggested extensions (or come up with your own!):